Coming of Age — Meaning, Tradition, and Ceremony in Chinese Culture

-Therefore, the coming of age ceremony in general also contained three steps that presented a woman’s grow-up process.
+Therefore, the coming-of-age ceremony also contained three steps that presented a woman’s growth process.

 Hairstyle and Costumes of Stages of A Princess' Life (Kid, Grownup, Married Lady, Mother) of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)

 Women’s hairstyles followed the same rules based on their ages and marital status.

 Different Hairstyle and Costumes of Married Civilian Women of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)